sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 you'll need to install the ripgrep package. this is on your machine, not in nvim.

 I've added <leader>td to open the TODOs list

+Note: to do case-insensitive search temporarily, type your search and add a '\c' to it.